- How do I know if the Board is making a change to its rules?

 4. When can I see the actual new rule(s) in new, amended form?

-Until that point, the only way to assess any new rule is to compare the former version with the Notice of Amendment and Notice of Adoption.
+Until that point, the only way to assess any new rule is to compare the former version with the Notice of Proposal and Notice of Adoption.
 Board members, Board staff and other Department of Labor and Industry employees are prohibited from providing the public with a “clean” and official version of the new rule and must, instead, refer individuals to the Secretary of State website and the rule notices.

 5. Can I be held accountable for violating a new rule before it’s available in its final form?